 Your approach to training must be aligned with the business, and this must be shared with your leadership team.
 Mutual buy-in must occur.
 If you are not informed on your company’s strategy, this is your starting place.

-Tying a training program to a business objective, goal or challenge will identify you as a problem solver that can generate results.
+Tying a training program to a business objective, goal, or challenge will help generate more concrete results.
 Make sure you develop goals and metrics for your training program before presenting it to leadership.
 Doing this work beforehand shows how serious you are about using training and development to impact the bottom line.

 4. Clarify the problems